Date posted: March 12, 2013

 Simple?
 No. But a challenge we either face head on or we risk losing their share of Rands even if we keep their hearts.
 And that, however you look at it, would pretty much be a disaster.

-- Nicklin followed her passion and experience in the consumer, retail and shopper space, from regional roles in Europe and Asia, to South African shores in 2010.
-Having led global brands through the line for Procter & Gamble and two of London and Hong Kong’s top agencies, her background gives her an international perspective to add to her depth of SA understanding.
-Nicklin serves as Strategic Director and a Partner at 34 Group.
+Mimi Nicklin (@MimiNicklin) followed her passion and experience in the consumer, retail and shopper space from regional roles in Europe and Asia, to South African shores in 2010.
+Having led global brands through the line for Procter & Gamble, and two of London and Hong Kong’s top agencies, her background gives her an international perspective to add to her depth of SA understanding.
+She serves as strategic director and a partner at 34 Group.
+Mimi contributes the monthly “The Sell” column concerning shopper marketing to MarkLives.